carmonalab/HiTME/README.md

 2. Cell type predictions for each cell in the data set: `predictions`

-3. Cell type composition for each layer of cell type prediction: `composition.` Including:
+3. Cell type composition for each layer of cell type prediction: `composition`.
+Including:

     3.1.  cell counts

     3.2.  frequency

     3.3.
 CLR (Central log ratio)-transformed frequency

     ``` r
     # Run by